abtion/guidelines/career_development/ladder.md

 #### iterative
 -[ ] Delivers working code with each commit.
 #### communication
+-[ ] Hosts retros.
--[ ] hosts retros, can compose a PR and provide feedback on them, even small items
+-[ ] Can compose a PR and provide feedback on them.
 #### respectful teammate
 -[ ] shows respect for client goals, encourages team to stay on a sustainable pace
 #### hard skills